2025 UEFA Europa League final: Post-match and aftermath

 Tottenham Hotspur won their first trophy since winning the 2007–08 Football League Cup, and the first European trophy since prevailing in the 1983–84 UEFA Cup.
 Tottenham head coach Ange Postecoglou became the first Australian and the first manager from a non-CONMEBOL and UEFA member association country to win a European trophy.
 Having won the 1999 OFC Club Championship with South Melbourne, he became the first manager to win continental club titles in Europe and outside Europe since Marcello Lippi, who won the 1995–96 UEFA Champions League and 2013 AFC Champions League.
 Tottenham and South Korean national team captain Son Heung-min became the first European competition-winning captain to hail from the Asia–Pacific.
 Postecoglou claimed the victory for his team showed he was a serial winner and could transform the North London club.
 Despite winning Tottenham their first major trophy in 17 years, Postecoglou was sacked by the North London club on 6 June 2025 with the club citing poor domestic league form as the main reason for his dismissal.
 With Tottenham having finished 17th in the 2024–25 Premier League, one spot above relegation, their Europa League win also made them the European club competition winners with the lowest-ever league finish.
 The record had previously been held by Inter Milan, who won the 1993–94 UEFA Cup, while being placed 13th in the 1993–94 Serie A.

-On 23 May, Tottenham Hotspur celebrated the win with an open-top bus victory parade around North London before finishing at a stage outside the Tottenham Hotspur Stadium.